Marsbitware/yumiko/README.md

 ### 4. Touchscreen Calibration

-This step will only necessary if your touch input is inverted.
+This step will only be necessary if your touch input is inverted.
 ```
 sudo rm /etc/X11/xorg.conf.d/99-calibration.conf
 sudo nano /etc/X11/xorg.conf.d/99-calibration.conf